francesco-innocenti/Neuro_AI_Papers/README.md

 [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full) by Hawkins et al. (2019)

-This is the technical theoretical paper of the Thousand Brains Theory of Intelligence.
-The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns models of complete objects, physical and abstract.
-This means that the brain creates possibly 1000s models in parallel.
+This is the technical paper introducing the Thousand Brains Theory of Intelligence.
+The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns models based on reference frames of complete objects - or more precisely, of whatever causes its input to change - physical and abstract.
+This means that the brain creates possibly 1000s models in parallel - hence the name of the theory.
 They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)

 Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent the location of a sensor in an object's reference frame.
-This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn models of environments.
+This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn maps or models of environments.
 They show that a two-layer network, including a sensory layer and location layer of cortical grid-like cells, can learn and recognise 2-D synthetic objects through sensorimotor sequences.
 They propose a  mapping of the location and sensory layers to L6 and L4, respectively.

 [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079) by Hawkins, Ahmad & Cui (2017)